 Registration is now open for businesses to apply for the £10,000 Small Business Grant Scheme.

 Automatic payments will be made to those eligible businesses whose bank account details are held for the purposes of paying rates by Direct Debit.
-The first payment in the Small Business Support Grant Scheme will be made on 31 March if not before.
+The first payments in the Small Business Support Grant Scheme have already been made.

 Eligible businesses that don't currently pay business rates by Direct Debit can register for the scheme and provide their bank details by completing an online registration form at:

 Business with multiple premises will only be eligible for one grant of £10,000 in total and vacant properties are not eligible.